dpwgc/pekonode/README.md

 	Timeout int64           // Expired deletion limit for a single node (how many seconds to delete) SecretKey string        // Cluster secret key, the keys of each node in the same cluster should be consistent localNode Node          // local node information
-	ListenAddr string       // Local UDP listening address, use this listening address to receive heartbeat packets from other nodes (generally fill in 0.0.0.0) status atomic.Value     // Local node list update status (true: normal operation, false: stop publishing heartbeats) IsPrint bool            // Whether to print the list synchronization information to the console
+	Protocol string         // Network protocol used for cluster connection, UDP or TCP, default UDP ListenAddr string       // Local UDP listening address, use this listening address to receive heartbeat packets from other nodes (generally fill in 0.0.0.0) status atomic.Value     // Local node list update status (true: normal operation, false: stop publishing heartbeats) IsPrint bool            // Whether to print the list synchronization information to the console